hashicorp/terraform-aws-nomad/modules/nomad-cluster/README.md

 ### IAM Role and Permissions

 Each EC2 Instance in the ASG has an [IAM Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) attached.
+We give this IAM role a small set of IAM permissions that each EC2 Instance can use to automatically discover the other Instances in its ASG and form a cluster with them.

 The IAM Role ARN is exported as an output variable if you need to add additional permissions.